bradbajuz/bloccit/README.md

-# Bloccit

-A Reddit-style application to demonstrate foundation programming and web development skills.
+## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.

 See working progress on [Bloccit](http://brad-bloccit.herokuapp.com/).